jasmaa/bittorrent-test-network/README.md

 - Change `cp networking_03.png ./downloads` to `cp -r <TARGET FILE/DIRECTORY> ./downloads` in `docker-compose.yml`
 for peers with the initial target file/directory.

+## Adding Other Clients

+Custom BitTorrent client implementations can be added to the network by adding a folder containing the new client's code and a `Dockerfile` specifying how to build the image for the client. `docker-compose.yml` can then be updated to include the new folder as well as a run command for the client. `custom_client` contains a skeleton for adding new clients.

+When adding a new client, make sure:

+- Executables have execution permission before building in Docker Compose
+- Your client has a copy of the `.torrent` you are working with
+- `docker-compose.yml` is configured to expose the port your client is advertising itself on